soorajprakash/Custom_MetaSoundNodes_SRJ/docs/quick_reference.md

 # Quick Reference for Plugin Development
-Mapping out a plugin template...these notes are mostly for my own reference, for the time being.
+These notes are the starting point for mapping out a plugin template.

 ## Overview
 - Vertex names (`METASOUND_PARAM`)